Knowledge Problems in Protocol Analysis: Extending the Notion of Subterm Convergent: Preliminaries

 Since any subterm convergent TRS is locally stable, the decidability of both deduction and static equivalence in the class of subterm convergent TRSs follows from Theorem~\ref{thm:know-by-local-stability}. \begin{exa} Let $E$ be the equational theory presented by the subterm convergent TRS $\{ \dec(\enc(x,y),y) \rightarrow x \}$.
 Notice that this theory is subterm convergent and contains no AC symbols.
 Thus, from Theorem~\ref{thm:know-by-local-stability} static equivalence is decidable.
 If we are given two frames, $\phi = \nu \{ n \}.\{ v \mapsto \enc(a,n) \}$ and $\psi = \nu \{ n\}.\{ v \mapsto \enc(b,n) \}$, then we can apply the saturation based procedure defined in~\cite{DBLP:journals/tcs/AbadiC06} to find that these two frames are statically equivalent modulo $E$.
 However, consider now $\phi' = \nu \{ n \}.\{ v \mapsto \enc(a,n), w \mapsto n \}$ and $\psi' = \nu \{ n \}.\{ v \mapsto \enc(b,n), w \mapsto n \}$.
 Since $\dec(v,w) =_{E} a \in Eq(\phi')$ but $\dec(v,w) =_{E} a \notin Eq(\psi')$, $\phi'$ and $\psi'$ are not statically equivalent modulo $E$. \end{exa}

 In this paper, we lift this result to rewrite systems that are beyond the class of subterm convergent rewrite systems.

 \paragraph*{Term Graphs}

 Each term $t$ can be viewed in a graphical representation, called a \emph{term graph}.
-Each node in the graph is labeled either by a function symbol or a variable.
-Each function symbol node also has an associated successor number, corresponding to the arity of the function.
-Edges connect the nodes of the term graph based on the subterm relation.
+Each vertex in the graph is labeled either by a function symbol or a variable.
+Each function symbol vertex also has an associated successor number, corresponding to the arity of the function.
+Edges connect the vertices of the term graph based on the subterm relation.
 The notion of term graph is illustrated in Examples~\ref{example: graph-emb-ex1} and~\ref{example:mal-encrypt}.

-\begin{defi}[Term Graph Measures] We introduce some convenient notation: \begin{itemize} \item Let $\VP(t)$ denote the list of leaf nodes in the term graph of a term $t$ labeled by a variable.
-Notice that two distinct nodes could be labeled by the same variable.

-\item Let $\FP(t)$ denote the list of nodes in the term graph of $t$ labeled by a function symbol.
-Notice that two distinct nodes could be labeled by the same function symbol.